SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="deleteexperiment"></a>
 # **DeleteExperiment**
-> InlineResponse200 DeleteExperiment (string experimentID)
+> InlineResponse200 DeleteExperiment (string modelHistoryServerId, string experimentID)

 Deletes an experiment, given an experiment entity